 I tried to watch Priest once before.
 At that time, I just couldn’t get into the film.
 For whatever reason, it just didn’t click.
 I honestly could not tell you why.
-Either my bio-rhythms were off or the fact that Carl Urban appeared to bite the “big-one” at the start of the film or a combination of the two, put me off the film.
+Maybe my bio-rhythms were off.
+The fact that Carl Urban appears to die at the start of the film also put me off the film.

-When I saw a copy of Priest going for 3 pounds at the bargain DVD section at Tesco, I picked it up.
+I saw a copy of Priest going for 3 pounds at the bargain DVD section and I picked it up.
 I figured that for 3 quid, I’d give it another go.
 I’m actually glad I did.
 Because despite the film’s Korean graphic novel beginnings, it really turned out to be a western.
-And not just any western either, it was The Searchers revisited; sans Natalie Wood, Jeff Hunter and The Duke.
+And not just any western either, this is The Searchers sans Natalie Wood, Jeff Hunter and The Duke.

-Directed by Scott Stewart with a screenplay written by Cory Goodman and based on Min-Woo Hyung‘s graphic novel of the same name, Priest really is an almost perfect western movie.
-I know, I know; some purists out there are going to scream to high heaven about not being faithful to the “original” concept.
-Which seems to be the clarion call of all “fan’s” of work adapted from a “manga-type” source.
+Scott Stewart directs.
+The a screenplay written by Cory Goodman is based on Min-Woo Hyung’s graphic novel.
+The film really is an almost perfect western movie.
+I know; some purists out there are going to scream about not being faithful to the “original” concept.
+This seems to be the clarion call of all “fan’s” manga source adaptations.

 But, I don’t care.
 In case the folks in the cheap seats missed that, I’ll repeat; I don’t care.
-Because I’ve never read the original graphic novel and apart from seeing the cover of it in a comic store downtown, I would have never known of its existence if it were not for IMDb and Wikipedia.
+I’ve never read the original graphic novel.
+Apart from seeing the cover of it in a comic store downtown, I would have never heard of it.

 The ever-beautiful and kick-ass Maggie Q.